Welcome to the podcast of Load Caesars for, what are we, Thursday?

 We all know why this needs to be done.

-Um we'll get to the public opinion on it, I think.
+We'll get to the public opinion on it, I think.

-It might if sorry, it's it might be worth having a quick look at the the contents page, just a very brief glance to people can see the bits that they're interested in.
+Sorry, it might be worth having a quick look at the contents page, just a very brief glance to people who can see the bits that they're interested in to give a sense of the overview because it's basically just split into two parts.

-Uh so there you go.
+So there you go.

 Sure thing.

-It's probably worth looking at, actually.
+Probably worth looking at, actually.

-Yeah, probably you're probably right, it probably is.
+Yeah, you're probably right.

-Um very stark and uh Yeah, and it's uh actually kind of mad.
+Yeah, and it's actually kind of mad.

-So uh 52.7% of voters would be more likely to support their MP if they backed mass deportations compared to just 17.8% who would be less likely.
+So 52.7% of voters would be more likely to support their MP if they backed mass deportations compared to just 17.8% who would be less likely.

-Uh unsurprisingly, it's most of England.
+Unsurprisingly, it's most of England.

 Even London, yeah.

-46.3% for London if you're listening.
+46.3% for London, if you're listening.

-That's ridiculous considering only a third white British.
+That's ridiculous, considering only a third white British.

 Yes.

-It might be partly a function of the Eritreans wanting the Somalis gone and the Somalis wanting the Eritreans gone, but you know, well, diversity is our strength after all.
+It might be partly a function of the Eritreans wanting the Somalis gone and the Somalis wanting the Eritreans gone, but you know.

-And uh and the national support for mass deportations by region, I think is uh one full C Scotland on sixty percent, disappointing, but at least there's still a majority.
+And the national support for mass deportations by region, I think, is wonderful seats.

 Yes.